-Community links SW CIC provides support for families and individuals as well as individual counselling for adults.
+Community Links South West provide support services for families, and individuals, as well as individual counselling for adults.

 We have experienced, friendly practitioners and counsellors who work alongside families and individuals in a very flexible way to provide the support that they need.
 Our practitioners deliver skilled interventions which are focused and time-limited.